Joseph Charles MacKenzie: Poet or Pretender?

 College, where I obtained my B.A. in Literae Humaniores, I read the

 Nine Lyric Poets of Greece in their original dialects."
 Does Muck mean that he read aloud fluently in the ancient Greek dialects before an awestruck audience, or that he read slowly and awkwardly at his desk with a translation dictionary handy?
-Putting all the evidence together, are we to believe that MacKenzie writes better sonnets than

-Shakespeare and is fluent or extremely well-versed (pardon the pun) in modern French, Renaissance French, Middle English and the
+Putting the evidence together, are we to believe that MacKenzie writes better sonnets than Shakespeare and is fluent or extremely well-versed (pardon the pun) in modern French, Renaissance French, Middle English and the